Bionicle

-Bionicle is a line of Lego construction toys, marketed primarily towards 8-to-16-year-olds.
-The line originally launched in 2001 as a subsidiary of Lego's Technic series.
-Over the following decade, it became one of Lego's biggest-selling properties, turning into a franchise and being one of the many factors in saving the company from its financial crisis of the late 1990s.
-Despite a planned twenty-year tenure, the theme was discontinued in 2010, but was rebooted in 2015 for a further two years.
+Bionicle (stylized in all caps) is a discontinued line of Lego construction toys marketed primarily towards 8- to 16-year-olds.
+The line was launched in 2001, originally as a subsidiary of Lego's Technic series.
+Over the following decade, it became one of the company's biggest-selling properties, turning into a franchise and subsequently becoming one of the factors in saving Lego from its financial crisis of the late 1990s.
+Despite a planned twenty-year tenure, the theme was discontinued in 2010, citing low sales, but was rebooted in 2015 for a further two years.
+A single new set was given out for free with large purchases in 2023.

-Unlike previous Lego themes, Bionicle was accompanied by an original story told across a multimedia spectrum.
-It depicts the exploits of the Toa, heroic biomechanical beings with innate elemental abilities whose duty is to maintain peace throughout their universe.
-Bionicle's success prompted subsequent Lego themes to use similar story-telling methods.
+Unlike most Lego themes, apart from Pirates, Bionicle was accompanied by an original story that was told across a multimedia spectrum, including books, comics, games, and animated films.
+It primarily depicts the exploits of the Toa, heroic biomechanical beings with innate elemental abilities whose duty is to protect and maintain peace throughout their universe.
+Bionicle's success prompted later Lego themes to use similar story-telling methods.